trixi-framework/Trixi.jl/docs/src/visualization.md

 julia> axes[1,1].title = "New title for subplot (1,1)"
 ```

-Trixi also supports interactive surface plots using `trixi_plot`:
+Trixi also supports interactive surface plots using `iplot`:
 ```julia
 julia> trixi_plot(sol)
 ```